-Aural habilitation/rehabilitation: a training program for hearing impaired persons that focuses on learning to use residual hearing, speech-reading, and other techniques to communicate.
+Aural habilitation/rehabilitation: a training program for people who are deaf and hard of hearing.
+Program focuses on learning to use residual hearing, speech-reading, and other techniques to communicate.

-Bilateral hearing loss: hearing loss present in both ears.
+Bilateral hearing loss: hearing loss in both ears.

 Binaural: involving both ears; refers to hearing aids worn in both ears.